 The less time your family spends online, the less likely they are to encounter inappropriate content, viruses and malware.
 In this digital world, some may spend too much time staring at screens.
 This can cause eye problems, neck problems, and a disconnect from your family.
 To combat this some families band mobile devices at the dinner table.
 Others schedule time once a week to play family games, or have an outing.
 Whatever you decide to do, do it as a family and embrace being together.
 You can also use this time to chat with your children and ask questions about what they have been encountering online.

-TREND MICRO IS GIVING ONE READY A $200 AMAZON GIFT CARD
+TREND MICRO IS GIVING ONE READER A $200 AMAZON GIFT CARD

 Trend Micro hopes that you will look to their Internet Safety for Kids and Families site to get helpful info on how to protect your family from computer threats.
 In order to help you celebrate staying safe this season they is giving one reader a $200 Amazon gift card.
 Use it towards holiday shopping, to get a new device, or whatever you need!
 Enter to win below.